FRCTeam3255/FRC-Java-Tutorial/docs/programming/new_project.md

 - **ExampleSubsystem.java**
     - An example SubSystem
 - **Constants.java** (new in 2020, replaces RobotMap.java)
-    - Used to map physical ports (digital if using the CAN bus) to variables in the code
+    - Used to map physical ports (digital if using the CAN bus) of sensors or devices connected to the robot and assign them a variable name to be used in other parts of the code.
+        - This provides flexibility for changing wiring, makes checking the wiring easier, and significantly reduces the number of magic numbers floating around.
     - Can also be used to store generic constant values as variables in the code
 - **Main.java**
     - Used for advanced programming